udacity/create-your-own-adventure/english/plummet/plummet.md

 Instead of flying like Superman, you plummet to earth like a rock!
 The air roars in your ears as you realize you made a horrible mistake.

+You don't know which muscle to contract.
+Surely flapping your arms like the birds won't help.
+Doesn't even look graceful.

 Do you:

 A. Panic.